LIFE STORY

 Then try as quickly as possible to use the word in conversation.

-And write it out also perhaps (writing is good for memory).
-It links the visual image (the writing) to the hearing image you have just acquired,
+And write it out also perhaps (writing is good for memory, it links the visual image (the writing) to the hearing impression you have just acquired,

 For materials to use, a good start for the AIU students would be the recordings of their curriculum lecturers.